-- The Firm's business consists of providing investment management services to Professional Clients (funds) and not Retail Clients. - The associated money laundering risks relate to the transfer and redemption of money/funds to and from the funds and from its ARs (monthly fee). - The Firm's deals with low volumes of high value clients/funds and has an in-depth relationship with each client. - The client take-on process involves a detailed understanding of the client's needs and priorities and anticipated inflows and outflows of funds in order to determine suitable investment parameters.
-The Firm usually maintains ongoing contact with its clients in order to review market developments and performance. - Given the nature of the Firm's business, it expects to be remunerated by its clients for its services via bank transfers or cheques.
-It would be very unusual to receive cash payments or payments from unrelated third parties; and any such requests for payments will be subject to further enquiries. - The Firm's client base is generally located in comparable jurisdictions with adequate AML standards. - Any changes in the business are reviewed on a regular basis by the Compliance Officer and the risks are reconsidered.
+- The Firm's business consists of providing investment management services to Professional Clients (funds) and not Retail Clients. - The associated money laundering risks relate to the transfer and redemption of money/funds to and from the funds and from its ARs (monthly fee). - The Firm deals with low volumes of ARs/funds/clients (i.e. investors) and has an in-depth relationship with each AR. - The AR take-on process involves a detailed understanding of the AR's needs and priorities and anticipated inflows and outflows of funds in order to determine suitable investment parameters.
+The Firm usually maintains ongoing contact with its ARs in order to review market developments and performance. - Given the nature of the Firm's business, it expects to be remunerated by its ARs for its services via bank transfers or standing orders.
+It would be very unusual to receive cash payments or payments from unrelated third parties; and any such requests for payments will be subject to further enquiries.
+The firm does not receive any payments directly from investors. - The Firm's funds (and their investors) and AR base is generally located in comparable jurisdictions with adequate AML standards. - Any changes in the business are reviewed on a regular basis by the Compliance Officer and the risks are reconsidered.